ARWL2016/ps-webpack-eames/notes/tech-notes.md

 6. export the superset module - reason unclear
 7. CL: `webpack --config webpack-production.config.js -p` - this will run webpack using the new config file and minify (-p)
 8. Nb.
 To test in the browser, we cannot use `web-dev-server` since this will rerun the bundler with the `webpack.config`.
 So, install `http-server` globally and run that instead.

+---
+####Creating a Realistic Folder Structure
+1. In `index.html` the script src is set to `"/public/assets/js/bundle.js"`.
+This folder will be referenced in the browser as the location of bundle.js.
+But it WILL NOT be created in the project folder.
+It will exist virtually at runtime when web-dev-server is run.
+2. webpack.config: require the node `path` module.
+This module provides utilities for working with paths: https://nodejs.org/api/path.html#path_path
+3. Set `context: path.resolve('js')`.
+This creates the context (or root) for the entry points.
+So webpack will search for our entry files in `js` instead of the root.
+4. Set the `output.path` to `path.resolve('build/js')`.
+This is the location of the output build ONLY WHEN we run `webpack`.
+The local path.
+5. Set `output.publicPath` to `/public/assets/js/`.
+This is the path when served in the browser, or on the public web server.
+This is the path that `index.html` looks for in the browser.
+6. Set `devServer.contentBase: 'public'`.
+This provides the context for `index.html`
+7. Summary: the `context` and `contentBase` properties describe the location of the entry  files and index.html.
+The `output.path` property describes the build location and the `output.publicPath` describes the location of the build on the webserver.
+When a request comes to the public path, webpack will search in the local path.
+8. See https://webpack.github.io/docs/configuration.html for more details.